 2. Frederick, Maryland — One of the Most Unique Vacations USA for History Buffs 🗿

 Explored by Constance of A Well-Read Wanderer

-Grab some coffee and check out live music at the Frederick Coffee Co, then grab a treat across the street at Frederick Fudge & Ice Cream Co or Glory Doughnuts.
-After you’ve filled up on shopping and eating, take a walk along the beautiful Carroll Creek, gazing at the beautiful lily pads, following it all the way to Baker Park, where you’ll find live music performances on summer evenings.
+🔥 Insider Tip: Check out live music at the Frederick Coffee Co, then grab a treat across the street at Frederick Fudge & Ice Cream Co.
+After you’ve filled up on shopping and eating, take a walk along the beautiful Carroll Creek, gazing at the gorgeous lily pads, following it all the way to Baker Park, where you’ll find live music performances on summer evenings.